jessiedouglas/cssi_102/day13/day13.md

 ## What We're Building

 Today students will continue building out their notes app.
 We will focus on editing and deleting data in our realtime database.
+Adding this functionality will help get students comfortable with the four main HTTP requests, and help solidify students understanding of data exchange on the web.
+By building the functionality to handle reading, writing, updating, and deleting data, students will also learn the core functionality needed to design a complete and intuitive user-experience.

 ## Starting Code